cubee-cb/ncr-pakify/wiki/Setup.md

   - See [Alternate Levels](Alternate%20Levels.md) for more information on Alternates and Sorting Order.

 And finally, pakify:
-- Go to the Custom Levels folder. (see Required Information)
+- Go to the Custom Levels folder. **(see Required Information)**
   - Create a folder for your Set.
 Its name can be whatever you like.
-  - Create a `packOrder.json` file inside this folder.
-See below for an example.
+  - Create a `packOrder.json` file **inside** this folder. **(see below for an example)**
     - Whenever you make a new Region Pack, add its filename to this file. (without the extension)
+    - This file is used to determine which Regions to load and the order they will appear in the menus.
+- Open a console (Konsole, Terminal, CMD, PowerShell, etc) in the folder containing `pakify.py`.
-- Running `pakify.py /path/to/customLevels/<yourSetName> <yourPackName>` should produce a `<pak>.ncl` file in your Set folder.
+- Running `pakify.py /path/to/customLevels/yourSetFolder regionPackName` should produce `regionPackName.ncl` file in your Set Folder.
-- Opening the game now should result in your Region Pack appearing in the New Game menu.
+- Opening the game now should result in your Region Pack appearing in the **New Game** menu.
   - If not, you can see if it was loaded at all by running the game through a console.
-(Konsole, Terminal, CMD, PowerShell, etc)

 ### `packOrder.json` example
 ```json